cloudjerry/tf-gamesbiz/README.md

 ----

-The aim of this project is to serve as a simple example of implementing tensorflow model to be used with the [sagemaker-pipeline](https://github.com/MustafaWaheed91/sagemaker-pipeline) project.
+The aim of this project is cloned from online.
+It is to serve as a simple example of implementing tensorflow model to be used with the [sagemaker-pipeline](https://github.com/MustafaWaheed91/sagemaker-pipeline) project.

 ### Prerequisites